 Despite this, Canada’s National Energy Board (NEB) concluded in May 2016 that the project’s benefits (all economic) outweighed the burdens (mostly environmental).
 One month later, Ecojustice lawyers filed litigation challenging the lawfulness of the NEB’s report.

-Then, in November 2016, federal Cabinet approved the Trans Mountain pipeline project.
-Less than a month later, Ecojustice lawyers, on behalf of their clients, applied to the court for leave for a judicial review of the approval.
-The groups argue that cabinet broke the law when it relied on the NEB’s report that used an overly narrow interpretation of the law to avoid addressing harm to endangered Southern Resident killer whales and their critical habitat.
+Then, in November of that same year, cabinet officially approved the controversial pipeline project.
+In response, Ecojustice lawyers applied to the court for leave for a judicial review of the approval.
+The groups argued that cabinet broke the law when it relied on the NEB’s report that used an overly narrow interpretation of the law to avoid addressing harm to endangered Southern Resident killer whales and their critical habitat.